aeriaframework/docs/aeria/access-control.md

 The Access Control implementation discriminates users by the following ways:

 - by their roles
-- by whether they're authenticated
+- by whether they're authenticated or not
-- by whether they're unauthenticated

 More dynamic access controlling for special needs must be manually implemented within the endpoint logic itself.